MVladislav/ansible-env-setup/README.md

 ### setup a client

+> HINT: change `playbooks/playbook-client.yml` in example command, in what ever you want to run

 on first run:

 > `-k` => will use **ssh with a password**, as a fresh setup has no **ssh-key**